The small town of Jardin, Colombia has nudged its way into the tourist trail by way of its colorful colonial architecture and proximity to Medellin.

 But you probably have more questions.
 How long should you stay in Jardin?
 Is Jardin a day trip from Medellin?
 What are the best things to do in Jardin?

-I definitely recommend spending at least two nights in Jardin.
-Since it’s located three and a half hours by bus from Medellin a day trip would only allow you to see the town itself.
+I definitely recommend spending at least two nights in Jardin Antioquia.
+Since it takes three and a half hours to take a bus from Medellin to Jadin, a day trip would only allow you to see the town itself.
 And as a result, you’d miss out on so much that the area has to offer.

 If you’re a nature lover, you will thoroughly enjoy a guided hike to Cueva del Esplendor, or Cave of Splendor.
 Now limited to 40 visitors per day, you can only access the cave by paying a fee for entrance and a guide.